SohrabSamimi/Physics-Informed-Neural-Networks-example/README.md

 ![Baseline_NN_cosine](https://github.com/SohrabSamimi/Physics-Informed-Neural-Networks-example/assets/58103877/8e6d8f5b-0f7d-417c-9f96-f455f8145983)

-Afterwards, we take a completely different approach and we see the cosine function $x -> cos(x)$ as the solution of a second order differential equation, that is the
+Afterwards, we take a completely different approach and we see the cosine function $x \longmapsto cos(x)$ as the solution of a second order differential equation, that is the

 solution to: